corda/corda-docs/content/en/docs/cenm/1.3/database-set-up.md

 ### Oracle

-See below an example CENM service configuration file for Oracle DB - initial deployment with administrative permissions:
+See below an example CENM service configuration file for Oracle database - initial deployment with administrative permissions:

 ```groovy
 database = {